Below you will find activities that have been added by different camps. You can click on the topic/title to view these resources.

 PUC matches 100 percent of certified earnings applied to tuition by students who work at a SDA youth camp or in a youth ministry program in the summer prior to Fall quarter enrollment, up to $2,000.

-Southern Adventist University offers $165.00 for every week that a student works at camp.
+Southern Adventist University offers $175.00 for every week that a student works at summer camp.

 Students who work at summer camp that attend Southwestern Adventist University received a 75% match up to $2,000 in the spring on whatever the student puts down from their summer camp earnings on their bill in the fall.

-WWU matches 50% of the student's gross summer earnings up to a maximum match of $1,000 when a student works as an overnight youth-camp staff member.
+WWU matches up to 75% of the student's gross summer earnings up to a maximum match of $2,000 when a student works as an overnight summer camp staff member.
 (Day camps, student church interns, conference or union office workers are not eligible for this scholarship.)
 The award is distributed half winter quarter and half spring quarter.